Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Conclusion and Outlook

 In summary, our analysis demonstrates that the anomalously high dipole in the CatWISE2020 quasar catalogue is not an artefact of neglecting to fit higher-multipole power or of mis-modelling the sample's noise properties, nor is it due to a low-redshift `clustering dipole'.
 Rather it is a robust feature of the data.
 Even after effectively modelling the sky as a sum of higher multipoles, the dipole amplitude remains roughly twice the expectation based on the standard kinematic interpretation of the CMB dipole.
 No astrophysical or instrumental effect known to-date can adequately explain this excess.

 This finding has profound implications.
 The standard $\Lambda$CDM model based on the FLRW metric is challenged by this gross mismatch between the matter and CMB dipole.
 The CatWISE2020 quasar catalogue provides the most significant single-data-set indication of a deviation from cosmic isotropy.
-If future surveys such as LSST, Euclid, SPHEREx and SKA confirm the dipole anomaly, it would signal a breakdown of the Cosmological Principle and invite new physics beyond the $\Lambda$CDM model.
+If future surveys such as the Legacy Survey of Space \& Time (LSST) by the Vera C. Rubin Observatory~\citep{LSST:2008ijt}, the \textit{Euclid} satellite~\citep{Euclid:2024yrr}, the Spectro-Photometer for the History of the Universe Epoch of Reionization and Ices Explorer~\citep[SPHEREx;][]{Bock:2025ijl}, and the Square Kilometre Array~\citep[SKA;][]{2019arXiv191212699B} confirm the dipole anomaly, it would signal a breakdown of the Cosmological Principle and invite new physics beyond the $\Lambda$CDM model.